rgio/ai-lab/README.md

 The goal of this project is to provide a framework for studying multi-agent interactions in a simulated environment.
 Currently the project supports simulation of a multi-agent debate on a topic of your choosing.
 Future work will enable customization of agent personas and development of new scenarios.

+A live demo of the project is available at [https://ai-lab-peach.vercel.app/](https://ai-lab-peach.vercel.app/)

 ## Overview

 - 💻 [Stack](#stack)